tecsinapse/tecsinapse-data-io-converter-java-time/CONTRIBUTING.md

 ---
 When submitting code, please make every effort to follow existing conventions and style in order to keep the code as readable as possible.
-We realize that the style used in `ts-data-ie-converter-java-time` might be different that what is used in your projects, but in the end it makes it easier to merge changes and maintain in the future.
+We realize that the style used in `tecsinapse-data-io-converter-java-time` might be different that what is used in your projects, but in the end it makes it easier to merge changes and maintain in the future.

 Testing